Edgar-Donk/edgar-donk.github.io/README.md

       'sticky': 'nswe'})],
    'sticky': 'nswe'})]
 ```
 The other item of note is how he deals with the border width.
-Originally it was 1 all round, now it is border=[22, 7, 14].
-This
+Originally it was 1 all round, now it is ```border=[22, 7, 14]```.
-follows the same convention as used for padding.
+This follows the same convention as used for padding.
+Check out table 05padding_border_layout.md.
+Since we are using the normal
+interactive states of the entry widget, no additional programing is required as was necessary for the label example.

+We should now be able to understand how to manage themes.
+When we use a simple style change affected widgets require that the
+style property refers to the style change name.
+When a theme change is made affected widgets require no reference, therefore the
+names used in the style changes such, as "search1" would not be appropriate.
+We should be thinking of class names, once a style
+has been tested and is ready to be part of the theme we would change the name from "new.TButton" to just "TButton" say.